 For more information about charges please read the fund prospectus - hosted on Maitland Administration Services Ltd.

-Who's the team behind the Downing Monthly Income Fund?
+Who's the team behind the MI Downing Monthly Income Fund?

 The fund is run by James Lynch, who previously worked within the asset management division of Ernst & Young after specialising in smaller companies at HW Fisher & Company.
 He is a CFA Charterholder, Chartered Accountant (ACA) and holds the Investment Management Certificate.